digitopvn/diginext-docs/docs/faq.md

 # FAQ

-Here are the frequently asked questions about **Diginext (DX)** that you should look up before you ask in the community or create a new issue.
+Here are the frequently asked questions about **DXUP (DX)** that you should look up before you ask in the community or create a new issue.

 ---

-## Should I install Diginext Server on the same cluster with our apps?
+## Should I install DXUP Server on the same cluster with our apps?

 **NOT RECOMMEND.** Building apps is the process that sometime requires a lot of machine’s resources, especially the complex ones, if this happens, it would cause interuption of the other apps/deployments.